particle-iot/docs/src/content/scaling/quick-start-guide/introduction-to-products.md

 #### Products

 A Product is a management schema that allows users higher-level control over groups of devices.
-In the Free tier you can have up to 100 devices, any mix of cellular, Wi-Fi, and Tracker devices, in a product or developer devices.
+In the Free plan you can have up to 100 devices, any mix of cellular, Wi-Fi, and Tracker devices, in a product or developer devices.

 Products allow a number of additional features over developer devices: